zxltrax/aegis-bot-policy/README.md

 Storage of User IDs:

-At Rexa, we store user IDs in our database to provide a personalized and enhanced user experience.
+At Aegis, we store user IDs in our database to provide a personalized and enhanced user experience.
 This information helps us to deliver tailored services, such as tracking individual user progress, managing inventories, and ensuring a seamless interaction within our bot.

 Online Privacy Policy Only